Mark Fry: Dreaming with Alice

 During Fry's time in Italy he was introduced to the record producer Vincenzo Micocci.
 On hearing some of Fry's songs, Micocci signed him to record label IT Dischi, a subsidiary of RCA.
 Dreaming with Alice was recorded by Fry and a band of session musicians in Rome over a three-day period in the summer of 1971.
 Following the recording session Fry toured Italy supporting singer Lucio Dalla.

 Fry left Italy in autumn 1971 to return to England before the album was released.
 He was sent a box of the records following the release on IT Dischi records in Italy in 1972, and had no further dealings with the label.
 For several years, Fry continued to perform music with various musicians including drummer Pete Thomas (later of The Attractions), but without any associated record releases.
 In the early 1980s, after a long period of travel in the US and West Africa, Fry returned to London to pursue his career as an artist.

 Unknown to Fry, the album had been developing cult status over the ensuing three decades as a psychedelic folk classic, garnering acclaim from critics and a new generation of musicians as diverse as Kieran Hebden (Four Tet), Colleen and Plastic Crimewave.
 Fry was to discover this by chance in the early 2000s.

-Dreaming with Alice is included in Record Collectors 2009 "Top 20 Strange Folk Albums".

 Fry is featured in the anthology Galactic Ramble and in Seasons They Change: The Story of Acid, Psych and Experimental Folk.

 The highest price paid at auction to date for an original copy of Dreaming with Alice was $4061 (£2968) in May 2013.